Written by Ben Tejes

 It can be hard to decide to file for bankruptcy.
 Oftentimes, there is a bad connotation when it comes to bankruptcy.
 One common misunderstanding is that you can never recover from filing.
 Misconceptions like these can make people nervous to even consider filing for bankruptcy.
 But, the truth is, filing for bankruptcy could be one of the best decisions you can make in an effort to get out from underneath a mountain of debt.
 Any step forward is a good step.
 Filing bankruptcy is ultimately your decision.
 Many people file bankruptcy for the following reasons:

 - Medical Debt or Hardship: Have you recently experienced a medical hardship that ended with an extended hospital stay?
 Or maybe lost wages?
-Hospital bills can be incredibly expensive, and lost hours working can cause a drastic loss in income.
+You can also file bankruptcy on medical bills as hospital bills can be incredibly expensive, and lost hours working can cause a drastic loss in income.

 - Recent Divorce/Change In Marital Status: If you have recently gone through a divorce, you may have realized just how taxing it can be on your financial situation.
 Not only are you having to divide your estate, but you also have to pay for attorney fees, court dues, and more.
 It may even end with you having to pay child support or alimony.